Hyperpolarized gas MRI: History and safety

-In 1994, the first studies on hyperpolarized (HP) gas magnetic resonance imaging (MRI) were carried out using the noble gas isotope 129-Xenon (129Xe).
+In 1994, the first studies on hyperpolarized (HP) gas magnetic resonance imaging (MRI) were carried out using the noble gas isotope Xenon-129 (129Xe).
 In 1997, Mugler and colleagues used 129Xe to conduct the first studies in humans.
 However, these studies were limited by relatively low 129Xe polarizations (1-2%), which resulted in low signal intensities.
-This issue led to a shift in research interest to helium (3He), which has a larger gyromagnetic ratio than 129Xe and offers a simpler and more mature polarization technology (30%) and corresponding larger signal intensities.
+This issue led to a shift in research interest to helium-3 (3He), which has a larger gyromagnetic ratio than 129Xe and offers a simpler and more mature polarization technology (30%) and corresponding larger signal intensities.
 3He also does not have any physiological side effects, making it a better starting point for clinical imaging.

 In 1996, 3He MR imaging entered clinical research and expanded to multi-center clinical studies.
 The results of the ventilation studies showed a significant correlation to conventional pulmonary function tests in patients with chronic obstructive pulmonary disease, asthma, and cystic fibrosis.
 The main problem with 3He HP MR imaging is the limited supply of 3He, which comes from the decay of tritium, a byproduct of nuclear weapons production.
 This has driven up costs significantly to around $800–2000 per liter depending on academic versus commercial use.
 Due to these higher costs and lower availability, 3He HP MR imaging is not economically sustainable.

 Recent advances in 129Xe polarization technology have led to the reintroduction of 129Xe MR imaging in humans.
 Xenon has a long history of safe use as a contrast agent in computed tomography lung imaging studies, which was confirmed in safety studies on inhaling hyperpolarized 129Xe.
 With the development of more efficient polarizers, resulting in improved 129Xe polarization, it is expected that better image quality can be achieved with a lower volume of xenon.
 A second safety study showed that inhalation of only 0.5-liter volumes caused subjects to experience few or no symptoms.